mongodb/docs/source/reference/aggregation.rst

    Finally, you can use the :pipeline:`$project` to create and populate new sub-documents.
-Consider the following example that creates a new object-valued field named ``stats,`` which holds a number of values:
+Consider the following example that creates a new object-valued field named ``stats`` that holds a number of values:

    .. code-block:: javascript